namuol/cod/README.md

 ----

-Values of tags that have nested properties or text bodies gets stored as `@complexProperty["!value"]`.
+Values of tags that have nested properties or text bodies are stored as `@complexProperty["!value"]`.

 ```
 @simpleTag 100